Collections Policy

 Please note that storage space at the Gallery is limited.

 Since there is very limited space to expand the collection, the curator must exercise discretion in determining which donations (if any) the Gallery is able to accept.
 Preference will be given, for example, to objects that are in pristine condition, of local provenance, and/or particularly unique.
+Even if we cannot ultimately accept your coverlet(s), we are still interested to learn about them.
+Let us know what you have or bring them in, and we will be more than happy to photograph and fully document your coverlet(s) for posterity through the Coverlet Documentation Project.

 Do you offer appraisals?